John Chavis (American football)

-Johnny Chavis (born October 16, 1956), nicknamed "The Chief", is an American football coach who is the defensive coordinator and linebackers coach for the Birmingham Stallions of the United States Football League (USFL).
+Johnny Chavis (born October 16, 1956), nicknamed "the Chief", is an American college football coach who was most recently the defensive coordinator and linebackers coach for the Birmingham Stallions of the United Football League (UFL).
 He previously served as defensive coordinator for the Arkansas Razorbacks football team and former defensive coordinator, linebacker coach, and associate head coach at the Tennessee Volunteers football, LSU Tigers football, and Texas A&M Aggies football programs.

 Playing career

 Chavis joined Tennessee's football squad as a walk-on defensive lineman.
 He played sparingly in 1976, picking up two tackles.
 He delivered an explosive performance in the 1977 Orange-and-White Game, and briefly pushed future All-SEC lineman Jim Noonan for the starting spot at middle guard.
 Playing as a backup to Noonan, Chavis registered 40 tackles (26 solo) and two sacks, and was awarded a scholarship at the end of the year.
 Prior to the 1978 season (his senior year), Chavis switched to defensive tackle, and was vaulted into the starting slot after Bill Christian suffered a season-ending knee injury.
 He finished the year with 32 tackles (19 solo).

 During his playing career at UT, Chavis had 74 tackles (46 solo) and two sacks.
 He lettered in 1977 and 1978 and received his degree from the College of Education in 1979.
 He was initially served by coach Bill Battle, but spent his final two seasons served by Battle's replacement, Johnny Majors.
 His position coach was former Atlanta Falcons lineman Jim Dyar.

 Chavis is a native of Dillon, South Carolina.
 He played high school football at Dillon High School under long-time coach Paul Chapman.